geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Till, from Antarctic climes, he turns again,

-And smiling summer takes his rapid reign ; 189
+And smiling summer takes his rapid reign; 189

 As touch'd by magic hand, the realms around